mariaalonzo16/employment-form/README.md

 ## Business Use Case

-- Provides potential employers with an interface that can be implemented during their search for new talent
+- Provides employers with an interface that can be implemented during their search for new talent

 ## Status